Simple, frugal desert living at Rancho Costa Nada

-This book tells how to live on almost nothing after quitting the job, the commute hassle, the mean boss, the nagging worries about rent and mortgage.
-It's about self-reliance, voluntary poverty, freedom and leisure.
+Here's how to live on almost nothing after quitting the job, the commute hassle, the mean boss, the nagging worries about rent and mortgage.
+You buy worthless desert land and build a cheap shack on it.

 Amazon says that "Rancho Costa Nada: The Dirt Cheap Desert Homestead," has become one of the top ten survivalist books.
 Okay.
 But the author isn't a survivalist or prepper.
 He was just looking to avoid a regular job and other normal responsibilities and accomplishments, and instead have a life of careless leisure, without enduring hardship or conflict with the authorities.
 Originally Rancho was published by the lamented Loompanics, a catalog publisher of quirky books that went bust and sold Rancho rights to Paladin Press, another alternative publisher.

 I've also posted Rancho excerpts above.
 Maybe that's all you need.
 The book is amusing but the message simple: You're probably not going to want to do this, buy worthless dirt for almost nothing and put up a shack or trailer.
 But you could.
 It doesn't take a bank account or homesteader skills.
-There's no hardship, except it's boring for most people to live alone in the desert.
+There's no hardship, except it can get boring for some people to live alone in the desert.

 The e-reader version doesn't have pix, but a lot of them are on this site in the photo sections.